 It was now dusk.
-The first thing they ran for was a ladder.
-One of my brother's men mounted, and putting his hand to my stomach, felt my heart beat very strongly.
-But it was found impossible to detach me from the gibbet without enting it down.
-A saw, therefore was gotten for the purpose, and, without giving you a detail of trifling circumstances, in less than half an hour, having freed me from my irons, they got me bled, and put me into a warm bed in my brother's house.
+The first thing they ran for ras a ladder.
+One of my brother's men mounted, nd, putting his hand to my stomach, felt my heart eat very strongly.
+But it was found impossible to etach me from the gibbet without cutting it down.
+A saw, therefore, was got for that purpose, and, withut giving you a detail of trifling circumstances, in ress than half an hour, having freed me from my rons, they got me bled, and put me into a warm hed in my brother's house.

-It is an amazing thing, that, though upwards of eight persons were acquainted with this transaction, and I remained three days in the place after it happened, not a creature divulged the secret.
-Early next morning, it was known that the gibbet was cut down, and it immediately occurred to everybody that it was done by my relations, in order to put a veil over their own shame, by burning the body.
-But when my brother was summoned to the mayor's house in order to be questioned, and he denied knowing anything of the matter, Jittle more stir was made about it; partly because he was greatly respected by all the neighbouring gentlemen, and, in some measure, perhaps, because it was known that I continued to persist strongly in my being innocent of the crime for which I suffered.
+It is an amazing thing, that, though upwards of ight persons were acquainted with this transaction, and I remained three days in the place after it hapened, not a creature divulged the secret.
+Early ext morning, it was known that the gibbet was cut own, and it immediately occurred to every body hat it was done by my relations, in order to put a licil over their own shame, by burning the body.
+But, when my brother was summoned to the mayor's vouse in order to be questioned, and he denied knowng anything of the matter, little more stir was made bout it; partly because he was greatly respected by It the neighbouring gentlemen, and, in some meamare, perhaps, because it was known that I continued p.persist strongly in my being innocent of the crime or which I suffered

-Thus, then, was I most miraculously delivered from an ignominious death, if I may call my coming to life a delivery after all I had endured.
-But how was I to dispose of my life, now that I had regained it?
-To stay in England was impossible, without exposing myself to the terrors of the law.
-In this dilemma, a fortunate circumstance occurred.
-There had been, for some time at my brother's house, one or two of the principal officers of a privateer, that was preparing to cruise, just then ready to sail, and the captain kindly offered to take me on board with him.
-You may guess that little ceremony was made on our side to accept of such a proposal ; and proper necessaries being quickly provided for me, my sister recommended me to the protection of God and the worthy commander, who most humanely received me as a sort of under-assistant to his steward.
+Thus, then, was I most miraculously delivere from an ignominious death, if I may call my com ing to life a delivery after all I had endured.
+Br how was I to dispose of my life now that I ha regained it ?
+10 To stay in Efigland was impossible without exposing myself to the ferrors of the lay In this dilemma, a fortunate encumstance occurree There had been, for some time, at my brother's hous one or two of the principal officers of a privatee that was preparing to cruise, just then ready to sai and the captain kindly offered to take me on boan with him I You may guess that little ceremony was made on our side to accept of such a proposal; and proper necessaries being quickly provided for me my sister recommended me to the protection of God and the worthy commander, who most hu manely received me as sort of under-assistant to hi But it was found inpribries seat very strongly.